rfivet/rfivet.github.io/stm32bringup/35_calibrate.md

-# 3.5: Internal Sensors Calibration
+# 3.5: Internal Temperature Sensor Calibration

 When it comes to temperature measurement, the documented factory calibration of STM32F030 family members does not provide enough